JohnnySy-dio/Lottery_Project/README.md

 ## Contract Address

 The lottery smart contract is deployed on the Sepolia testnet at:
-`0x3a1c2615aD402B4C706780374F9C7746125d7C24`
+`0x9439Fe9771c48De0E36514CC5E746398059d7b4E`

 ## How to Use

 1. Connect your MetaMask wallet to the Sepolia testnet
 2. Ensure you have some Sepolia ETH (get from a faucet)
 3. Join the lottery by paying the entry fee
+4. View current participants in the right-side panel
+5. Check previous winners in the history panel
-4. Wait for admin to pick a winner when minimum participants join
+6. Wait for admin to pick a winner when minimum participants join
-5. If you're the winner, prizes will be automatically sent to your wallet
+7. If you're the winner, prizes will be automatically sent to your wallet

 ## Live Demo